Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-au.md

 If the above conditions are met, you can request to delete your OVHcloud account and the related data by following these steps:

 1. Log in to the [OVHcloud Help Centre](https://help.ovhcloud.com/csm?id=csm_get_help).
-2. Click the `Create ticket`{.action} button.
-3. Select the reason `Manage your OVHcloud customer account`{.action}.
+1. Select the reason `Manage your OVHcloud customer account`{.action}.
-4. Specify `I want to close my OVHcloud account`{.action} and follow the steps described.
+1. Specify `I want to close my OVHcloud account`{.action} and follow the steps described.

 ///